ironhacks/Tutorials-COVID-19/tutorials-fall-2022/python/tutorial-3_draft.md

 2. WHERE
 3. GROUP BY and JOIN

-You will be working with the table `ironhacks-data`.
+You will be working with two different tables in the project `ironhacks-covid19-data`: `ironhacks-covid19-data.ironhacks_covid19_training.weather_data` and `ironhacks-covid19-data.ironhacks_covid19_training.covid19_cases`

-You can find out more about the schema in those tables [here](https://docs.google.com/spreadsheets/d/1syXtozmqn0kzjrkRrD1e3VVVQ3zkos2E6Hog9XeZUsk/edit?usp=sharing).
+You can find out more about the schema in those tables [here](https://docs.google.com/spreadsheets/d/1IowaQ8bDQA7xvc92TzpJ252KsHPDL6zbi2mdXNr3irs/edit?usp=drive_web&ouid=111649936971597408311).
 Indeed, it is important that you make yourself familiar with this schema before you start with this tutorial.

 In this tutorial we will use two different libraries.
 Namely, the `bigquery` library, and the `pandas` library.
 The later will be used to display the tables as a dataframe.